imaadcs/cse494-599-Project/README.md

 ## Class Project: Model Variants and Results

 For this project, we trained a modified variant of ATM-TCR on **EPI** and **TCR** splits using four different variants of hyperparameters.
-The trained models can be found in the release and their raw performance stats can be seen in the `results/` folder.
+The trained models can be found in the release and their raw performance stats can be seen in the `results/` folder or in the table below.

 The major modification we did here compared to the regular ATM-TCR model was use context-aware embeddings through the catELMO embedding model.